Order-invariant measures on fixed causal sets: An Example

-In this section, we study one specific example, and one class of examples, in some detail, to illustrate the definitions and themes of the paper.
-More (and more interesting) examples follow in later sections.
+In this section, we study one specific example in detail, both to illustrate the definitions and themes of the paper and to provide an explicit (non-trivial) example of a causal set $P$ such that there is exactly one order-invariant measure on $P$.